-The Nordic food system is facing a green transformation, and the hunt is on to identify the front runners working on a more sustainable food system in the Nordic region.
+The Nordic food system is facing a green transformation, and the search is on to identify the front runners working on a more sustainable food system in the Nordic region.

 In 2013, Selina Juul won the Nordic Council Environmental Prize for her work on reducing food waste in Denmark.
 She believes that the prize is more important than ever and that the Nordic countries play a special role in the development of more sustainable food systems.

 We cannot ignore the potential environmental impact of the food system